Open-Security-Working-Group/paper-what-makes-hardened-linux-system/draft-outline-v2.md

 Build complete.

-So going through this in my mind, i see some things the jump right out at me as adding value to “hardenned”
+So going through this in my mind, i see some things the jump right out at me as adding value to “hardened”

 * Validated immutable media at the source
 * Cryptographically validated patch sources